 On the first ballot, voters select the entries they believe should receive GRAMMY nominations.
 On the final ballot, voters select the entries they believe should receive GRAMMY Awards.

-Members of The Recording Academy, record labels, and other industry professionals are not prohibited from promoting their releases during GRAMMY Award ballot season.
+Members of the Recording Academy, media companies, and other industry professionals are not prohibited from promoting their releases during GRAMMY Awards ballot season.
 However, in order to protect the integrity of the voting process, we do have solicitation guidelines.